tobbykin/near-ai-learning-hub/tutorials/message-storage-agent.md

 3. Store the message persistently (simulating on-chain storage).
 4. Retrieve stored messages to provide historical context.

+> 🌤️ If you have any questions about environment setup or prerequisite installations (such as Python, NEAR CLI, or necessary packages), please refer to our [Getting Started with NEAR AI](./getting-started-with-near-ai.md) guide.
+It covers the fundamental setup you need before diving into this tutorial.

 ### Step 1: Environment Setup

 1. **Create a Project Directory:**